Clarioso

 A Lawyer

-Best for: high stakes, enforceability, and full-document analysis.
+Best for: high stakes, enforceability, and full-document legal advice.

 - •Best for deal strategy, risk tolerance, and enforceability under applicable law.

-- •Can tailor advice to your facts, your leverage, and the whole agreement.
+- •Can tailor advice to your facts, leverage, and the whole agreement.

 - •Ideal when money, IP, privacy/security, or regulatory exposure is material.